Low Back Pain Guidelines

 The American Chiropractic Association adopts, but is not limited to, the Noninvasive Treatments for Acute, Subacute, and Chronic Low Back Pain: A Clinical Practice Guideline from the American College of Physicians as current best practices for the treatment and management of low back pain.

-The American Chiropractic Association encourages the use of chiropractic specific guidelines in conjunction with the Noninvasive Treatments for Acute, Subacute, and Chronic Low Back Pain: A Clinical Practice Guideline from the American College of Physicians and therefore also adopts, but is not limited to, the clinical practice guideline from the Council on Chiropractic Guidelines and Practice Parameters (CCGPP), to provide specific guidance in the management or co-management of a patient within a chiropractic office.
+The American Chiropractic Association encourages the use of chiropractic specific guidelines in conjunction with the Noninvasive Treatments for Acute, Subacute, and Chronic Low Back Pain: A Clinical Practice Guideline from the American College of Physicians and therefore also adopts, but is not limited to, the clinical practice guideline from the Clinical Compass (formerly known as the Council on Chiropractic Guidelines and Practice Parameters), to provide specific guidance in the management or co-management of a patient within a chiropractic office.

 Ratified by the ACA House of Delegates: 2017